 Alternate Names: Calcined Rutile, Light Rutile, Rutile Ceramic

-This is a much lighter color than raw granular rutile (because it is ground to minus 325 mesh and calcined).
+Because it is ground to minus 325 mesh and calcined, ceramic rutile powder is a light brown (vs. the black raw granular material).
 It is the recommended type for use in ceramic glazes since it will not produce gases of decomposition.
-See Rutile topic for much more information.

 Left: GA6-C rutile blue glaze on a brown stoneware.
 The 4% ceramic rutile powder gives the blue variegated effect.
 Right: We ball-milled our granular rutile and then screened it down to 325 mesh and put that into the same glaze.
 The results are the same.
 So if any of your rutile glazes ever lose this effect with a new supply of the material the cause could be that it has not been milled sufficiently fine.
 Finer rutile powders are browner in color.